jfo/blog/source/drafts/sild12.md

 it is the best way, but it is a good place to start and is conceptually pleasing.
 People get _really_ hot about it, see [this](https://github.com/hylang/hy/issues/373) and note that there are solid arguments on both sides of the fence.
+Should "empty" values of any type represent falsity, like `0` or `""`?
+Should there be special singleton values to represent true and false?

-Anyway, in my lisp, there will be _only one_ thing that is false, which is nothingness in the form of the `NIL` cell contained in a list by itself, and _everything else_ is truthy.
+Anyway, in my lisp, there will be _only one_ thing that is false, which is nothingness in the form of the `NIL` cell contained in a list by itself, and _everything else_ will be truthy.
 This also has the benefit of corresponding to a simplistic but intuitive understanding of actual reality, since everything is something but _only_ nothing is nothing.